clojurewerkz/spyglass/README.md

 ## Project Maturity

-Spyglass is *very* young and still not 100% feature complete.
+Spyglass is young and not technically 100% feature complete.
 It is, however, built on a very solid Java client, [SpyMemcached](http://code.google.com/p/spymemcached/) and has good test coverage (using adapted [Memcached client test suite](https://github.com/dustin/memcached-test/blob/master/testClient.py) by Dustin Sallings).

-As such, you can confidently use it, although it is not yet ready for 1.0 or even RC releases.
+As such, you can confidently use it, the API is small and very much locked down.